 Offer a small incentive

 If your kids still aren’t getting the message, you could consider incentivizing them.
 Instead of your normal gifts, offer to match whatever they contribute to their 401(k) in a given month.
 Encourage other family members, like aunts and uncles or grandparents, to do the same if they want to give monetary gifts.
+Those contributions could go into an IRA as long as the total annual contribution doesn’t exceed the person’s annual income or $6,000, whichever is lower.
+Note deductions may be limited based on adjusted gross income and participation in employer’s retirement plan.

 Call in outside help